Gs5570/The-Full-Stack-MERN-App/README.md

-# University Management System
+# Full Stack University Management System

-This api was built in order to manage schools database of students, faculties, departments, degree and course.
-It is a full CRUD backend applications that allows user to  enter data to update information about univesities membe
+This app is a fullstack implimentation that levargae the MERN stack.
+It's a full front end and back application connected that mimics a University website in which faculties, students and other employees have to sign in in order to accomplish their task

 ## Tools

-1. postman
+1. postman: for testing the back-end
-2. browser
+2. browser: for testint the fornt -end

 ## Dependencies Installation